 Transportation to the Tokyo islands

 All islands are accessible by passenger ferry and some by jet ferry from Tokyo’s Takeshiba Passenger Ship Terminal—which is a 7-minute walk from JR Hamamatsucho Station.

 A jet ferry is available between Tokyo and Oshima as well as between Oshima and some of the other islands, although the prices are quite a bit higher.

 The cheapest ticket type on a regular ferry is second class, with seasonal changes to prices—the ones listed below are from Jan-April.
 For your second class ticket you will be given a sleeping spot on tatami (or on one boat, the choice between tatami and a Western-style reclining chair).
 Upgrades go all the way to private cabins with beds, but these will set you back quite a bit—have a look at your options here.
 Seats are reserved and you need to book in advance.
-You can check the ferry times here and the prices here.

 The passenger ferry runs overnight, leaving Tokyo at 10pm and arriving in Oshima at 6am the following day, so you will have to nap to pass the time!
 The timetables have two schedules: Day A and Day B, where times differ slightly due to additional stops in Yokohama on B days, so be sure to check which service runs on the day you are traveling.